sivathanuk/sivathanuk.github.io/_posts/2020-04-16-compounding.md

 ---
 layout: post
 title: "Compounding"
-date: 2020-04-16 21:00
+date: 2020-04-16 19:00
 categories: mentalmodels
 ---
 > "Play iterated games.
-All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest."– Naval
+All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest." – Naval

 Compounding happens when the rate of growth of a phenomenon increases with time.
 It can be applied to the rate of decay as well.
 Every small, consistent, positive step taken, spanning over a period of time, compounds and result in an exponential improvement. <b>Consistency</b> is the key here.